-AIC delivers outcomes of exceptional value to learners and its industry and community.
-Learners gain worthwhile skills in the programmes that AIC delivers which make them employable in a range of situations.
+Alphacrucis Ltd delivers outcomes of exceptional value to learners and its industry and community.
+Learners gain worthwhile skills in the programmes that Alphacrucis Ltd delivers which make them employable in a range of situations.
 Graduates and employers report that the skills and knowledge gained were immediately applicable to the workplace and are valued by both the graduate and employer.
 Graduates also report that the programmes are 'transformational' and a life-changing experience.
 Several graduates spoken to, who were in voluntary or paid employment while studying, commented on the value of the leadership and governance course and how completing it led to immediate and positive changes in their work.

 Staff conduct exit interviews with all graduates and know their immediate destination.
-Engagement with graduates is immediate upon graduation, at three months after graduation, and ongoing thereafter.
-AIC also receives extensive feedback from employers about graduates' skills and uses this feedback to make improvements to programmes.
-For instance, AIC has developed a chaplaincy strand within the degree in response to stakeholder feedback.
+Engagement with graduates is immediate upon graduation, three months after graduation, and ongoing thereafter.
+Alphacrucis Ltd also receives extensive feedback from employers about graduates' skills and uses this feedback to make improvements to programmes.
+For instance, Alphacrucis Ltd has developed a chaplaincy strand within the degree in response to stakeholder feedback.

 Learners contribute to the local community during their studies.
-An internship component in the degree programme involves learners putting theory into practice through paid and/or voluntary chaplaincy work in the communities in which they live.
-Internships usually involve working in schools, prisons, workplaces, sports teams, the armed services, hospitals, etc.
+The internship component at both level 5 and level 6 of the diploma programme involves learners putting theory into practice through paid and/or voluntary chaplaincy work in the communities in which they live.
+Internships usually involve working in schools, prisons, workplaces, sports teams, hospitals, etc. Feedback from graduates, learners and employers confirms the value placed on the internships.